 6 things to do these school holidays in Bundaberg

-Instameets, croc cuddles, mystery craters and beach time… there’s plenty of activities to keep the kids entertained these September school holidays in Bundaberg.
+Picnics, watching turtles hatch, snorkeling and beach time… there’s plenty to keep the whole family entertained on school holidays in Bundaberg.

 Visit five family-friendly beaches in one day – and make sure you grab a Mammino ice-cream on the way!
 Woodgate, Elliott Heads, Bargara, Mon Repos and Burnett Heads each have their own special charm (and playgrounds) to fill a day of sandcastle building, swimming, stand-up paddle boarding and picnics.
 You’ll sleep well after this salt and sand-soaked day!